Changing children’s futures through literacy support

-We explore the importance of one-to-one reading support for developing the reading skills children need for their futures.
-We also share, university student, Lauren’s story, who volunteers with Bookmark helping children to improve their literacy.
+This International Day of Education, we celebrate the power of one-to-one reading support in giving every child the opportunity to thrive.
+We also share Lauren’s story, a university student who volunteers with Bookmark to help children to improve their literacy.

 Lauren was motivated to apply to be a volunteer after drawing on her own love of reading throughout her childhood.
-As an undergraduate student, her decision to support children struggling with reading comes from a personal understanding of how crucial literacy skills are for personal development and future opportunities.
+As an undergraduate student, her decision to support children struggling with reading comes from understanding how crucial literacy skills are for personal development and future opportunities.

-With a large number of children leaving primary school unable to read well – something that’s disproportionately higher in disadvantaged communities, volunteers like Lauren play a significant role in boosting literacy skills, driving engagement in academia and increasing confidence among their readers – key elements for pursuing higher education.
+With a large number of children leaving primary school unable to read well, volunteers like Lauren play a significant role in boosting literacy skills, driving engagement in books and increasing confidence among young readers.

 Building reader confidence

-Lauren witnessed first-hand the transformative power of literacy.
-She describes how hesitant and quiet children often become more engaged and confident as they progress in their reading abilities.
+Lauren describes how hesitant and quiet children often become more engaged and confident as they progress in their reading abilities.

 Sign up to volunteer